AN ELECTROCHEMICAL METHOD TO EVALUATE LOCALIZED CORROSION IN RETRIEVED MODULAR TAPERED ORTHOPEDIC IMPLANTS

 Jeremy L. Gilbert

 Lin, Jianan, "AN ELECTROCHEMICAL METHOD TO EVALUATE LOCALIZED CORROSION IN RETRIEVED MODULAR TAPERED ORTHOPEDIC IMPLANTS" (2016).
-Dissertations - ALL.
-546.
+Theses - ALL.
+682.